Eurosport: History

-1991 closure
+1991 closure, takeover by TF1

 Eurosport was closed down in May 1991 after rival Screensport channel filed a complaint to the European Commission over the corporate structure.
-The channel was saved later that month when the TF1 Group (formed after the French government privatized the post ORTF-split TF1 5 years prior to the acquisition) stepped in to replace BSkyB as joint-owners.
+The channel was saved later that month when the TF1 Group (formed after the French government privatised the post ORTF-split TF1 5 years prior to the acquisition) stepped in to replace BSkyB as joint owners.
 It was able to restart its broadcast after 10 days.
 Broadcasting hours were restricted to 1pm to 11pm, later 8am until midnight before settling at 7.30am and 1am.
 Its overnight hours were occupied by shopping channel The Quantum Channel.

-Eurosport Player & rebrand

 On 1 March 1993, the cable and satellite channel Screensport merged with Eurosport.
-Five days later, that channel's transponder space was taken over by RTL II.
-Eurosport eventually came under a French consortium comprising the TF1 Group, Canal+ Group and Havas Images.
+As a result, Eurosport International was co-owned by the TF1 Group, (operator), Canal+ Group and ESPN Inc, with Générale d'Images (later rebranded Havas Images) as a fourth shareholder of the French operations.
+Five days later, Screensport's transponder space was taken over by RTL II.
+In May 2000, ESPN sold its shares of Eurosport to TF1 and Canal+.
 In January 2001, TF1 took full ownership of Eurosport.

+Eurosport Player & rebrand

 In May 2007, Yahoo!
-Europe and Eurosport formed a co-branded website which Eurosport used as its web portal, including an online TV guide, in the UK, Ireland, Spain, Italy and Germany.
+Europe and Eurosport formed a co-branded website which Eurosport used as its web portal, including an online TV guide, in the United Kingdom, Ireland, Spain, Italy and Germany.

 In 2008, Eurosport launched an online subscription service, Eurosport Player, that allows internet users to watch both Eurosport and Eurosport 2 live, plus additional coverage not available via broadcast.
 During the 2009 Australian Open, the internet player offered coverage from five courts.

 On 5 April 2011, Eurosport rebranded its channel.
 The rebrand incorporated six new on-air idents along with a new logo and presentation style both on-air and off-air.
 The new on-air identity has been designed by Paris-based design company Les Télécréateurs.
 All localised Eurosport channels and the Eurosport website embraced the new identity.